 - varicella (chickenpox)

 - Haemophilus influenzae type b (Hib)

-The yellow fever vaccine is required for you to cross certain international borders.
-You need it for travel to and from certain parts of Africa and Central or South America.
-The meningococcal vaccine is required for travel to Saudi Arabia during the Hajj.
-The Hajj is the largest pilgrimage in the world.
+- Required: According to the CDC, the only required vaccine for travel is to protect against yellow fever for anyone traveling to sub-Saharan Africa or South America. *The meningococcal vaccine is required for travel to Saudi Arabia during the Hajj, the largest pilgrimage in the world.

-- Schedule a doctor’s visit to check your health and discuss vaccinations you may need to get.
+- Schedule a visit with your doctor to assess your health and discuss vaccinations you may need to get.

 - Inform yourself about the vaccinations you need.
 Research your travel destination and understand which vaccines that country recommends or requires.